indutny/gradtype/README.md

 4. Copy JSON file contents to the gist
 5. Either open an [issue][0] with a link to gist, or DM it to me privately on:
    [twitter][1], or on IRC freenode (my handle is `indutny`).
-Please kindly let me know if you want your data to be posted under a pseudonym.
+Please kindly let me know if you want your data to be posted under a pseudonym, and if the data wasn't generated using **laptop/desktop**.

+Thank you!

 ## What data is collected